Eocyte hypothesis: Discovery of Asgards

 Asgard, described as "eukaryote-like archaea", were discovered in 2012.
 The first known Asgards called Lokiarchaeota contain more eukaryotic protein-genes than the TACK group that supported the merging of eukaryote–archaea grouping, meaning a single domain of Archaea.
 Phylogenomic studies indicated that Heimdallarchaeota, another group of Asgards, are the closest relatives of eukaryotes.
-A new group of Asgard described in 2021 (named Wukongarchaeota) are also among the eukaryotic roots.
+A new group of Asgard described in 2021, named Wukongarchaeota, are also among the eukaryotic roots.
 Another new Asgard reported in 2022, named Njordarchaeota, is related to the Heimdallarchaeota–Wukongarchaeota branch and is possibly the origin group for eukaryotes.

 The Asgards contain at least 80 genes for eukaryotic signature proteins.
-In addition to actin, tubulin, ubiquitin and ESCRT proteins found in TACK archaea, Asgards contain functional genes for several other eukaryotic proteins such as profilins, unbiquitin system (E1-like, E2-like and small-RING finger (srfp) proteins), membrane-trafficking systems (such as Sec23/24 and TRAPP domains), variety of small GTPases (including Gtr/Rag family GTPase orthologues), and gelsolins.
+In addition to actin, tubulin, ubiquitin and ESCRT proteins found in TACK archaea, Asgards contain functional genes for several other eukaryotic proteins such as profilins, ubiquitin system (E1-like, E2-like and small-RING finger (srfp) proteins), membrane-trafficking systems (such as Sec23/24 and TRAPP domains), variety of small GTPases (including Gtr/Rag family GTPase orthologues), and gelsolins.

-The two-domain system
+Two-domain system

-As more archaea were later discovered and better genetic analysis were available, it was realised that the three-domain concept might not have represented the correct origin of eukaryotes.
-Ford Doolittle, then at the Dalhousie University, Canada, wrote in 2020:
+As more archaea were later discovered and better genetic analyses were available, it was realised that the three-domain concept might not have represented the correct origin of eukaryotes.
+Ford Doolittle, then at Dalhousie University, wrote in 2020: